skttl/umbraco-doc-type-grid-editor/README.md

 ## Known Issues

 Please be aware that not all property-editors will work within Doc Type Grid Editor.
-The following property-editors are known to have compatibility issues:
+The following Umbraco core property-editors are known to have compatibility issues:

-* Upload (default Umbraco core)
+* Image Cropper
-* Image Cropper (default Umbraco core)
+* Macro Container
-* Macro Container (default Umbraco core)
+* Tags
-* Tags (default Umbraco core)
+* Upload

 ---